Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The protocol uses a binary merkle hash tree for efficient proofs of validity.
 The construction is from [RFC 6962 Section 2.1](https://tools.ietf.org/html/rfc6962#section-2.1), but using SHA3–256 instead of SHA2–256.
 It is reproduced here, edited to update the hashing algorithm.

 The input to the *merkle binary tree hash* (MBTH) is a list of data entries; these entries will be hashed to form the leaves of the merkle hash tree.
 The output is a single 32-byte hash value.
-The input list must be prefix-free; that is, no element may be a prefix of any other.
 Given an ordered list of n inputs, `D[n] = {d(0), d(1), ..., d(n-1)}`, the MBTH is thus defined as follows:

 The hash of an empty list is the hash of an empty string: